oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/token/index.md

 In this example, the `createNFT` function from the `nft` module is used to create a new NFT with a name and an image URL.
 The resulting NFT object is then passed to the `transferNFT` function, which transfers the NFT from one Ethereum address to another.

-Overall, this code provides an important piece of functionality for the Alephium project's `oxygenium-web3` library and makes it easier for other modules to interact with NFTs.
+Overall, this code provides an important piece of functionality for the Oxygenium project's `oxygenium-web3` library and makes it easier for other modules to interact with NFTs.
 ## Questions:
  1. What is the purpose of the `oxygenium-web3` project?
 - Unfortunately, the provided code does not give any indication of the purpose of the `oxygenium-web3` project.
 Further documentation or context would be needed to answer this question.